Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 Neurocog.js supports a key-value system in the configuration file when defining relative paths to stimuli.
 A `stimuli` keyword is expected in the configuration file, and represents the object containing these key-value pairings.

-To use stimuli in a jsPsych experiment with Neurocog.js, specify a key for accessing the image alongside a value containing the relative path to the actual image location:
+To use stimuli in a jsPsych experiment with Neurocog.js, specify a key for accessing the stimulus alongside a value containing the relative path to the actual stimulus location:

 ```JavaScript
 // File: configuration.js